-Overall, about 32 percent of men and 36 percent of women in the United States are obese.
+Overall, almost four out of ten men and women in the United States are obese.

 higher as we age, and higher if we are under stress.
 The

-prevalence of obesity is about the same among black and white men, but much
+prevalence is about the same among black and white men, but much

 higher among black and Hispanic women than among white women.
 Obesity stats show about